Suicides at the Golden Gate Bridge: Suicide barriers

 On October 10, 2008, the Golden Gate Bridge and Transportation District Board of Directors voted 15 to 1 for the preferred option of installing a plastic-covered stainless steel net below the bridge as a suicide deterrent.

-The netting barrier was initially estimated to cost $40–50 million to complete.
+The netting barrier was initially estimated to cost $40–50 million to complete and the Transportation District board voted against using any bridge funds to pay for the net.
 On July 28, 2010, the board received $5 million from the Metropolitan Transportation Commission (MTC) towards conducting a final design study of the barrier.
 However, a funding source for the overall project still had not been identified, and there was concern that this lack of funding could delay the net's deployment.